 Invented by Gerald Appel in the late 1970s, the Moving Average Convergence Divergence (MACD) is favoured by forex traders.
 Like other momentum oscillators, it can be a challenge to derive manually in live-market conditions.
-Fortunately for active forex traders, modern software platforms offer automated functionality.
+Fortunately for active forex traders, modern software platforms offer automated functionality on any time frame.

 The calculation for MACD is as follows:

 MACD = [(26 Period EMA) - (12 Period EMA)]

 MACD is applied as a chart overlay in conjunction with a Signal Line.
 The Signal Line is a periodic EMA of the MACD itself; frequently a nine-period EMA.
 Histograms are also employed to express the degree of variance between the MACD and Signal Line.

 Forex traders are fond of the MACD because of its usability.
 It is a visual indicator, with divergence, convergence and crossovers being easily recognised.
 Due to this attribute, the MACD is easily integrated into any trading system with other forex tools and analytical devices.

 The Commodity Channel Index (CCI) was created and promoted by mathematician Donald Lambert in the early 1980s.
 It was initially developed for trading commodities futures contracts, but it has been adapted to the forex, CFD and equities markets.

 Like other oscillators, the CCI places market behaviour into context by comparing the current price to a baseline value.
 In the case of the CCI, the moving average serves as a basis for evaluation.

 Given the following building blocks, the CCI may be constructed: